Explainer: Why Canada's Trudeau is under fire over SNC-Lavalin case

 SNC-Lavalin has about 9,000 employees in Canada, including about 3,400 in the predominantly French-speaking province of Quebec, which also includes Trudeau’s parliamentary constituency.
 The Liberals say they need to pick up enough seats in Quebec in the October election to stand a chance of retaining a majority government.

-Officials say they feared that SNC-Lavalin would cut jobs or move its headquarters out of Quebec if found guilty.
+Officials, citing conversations they said they had with the company, say they feared SNC-Lavalin would cut jobs or move its headquarters out of Quebec if found guilty.
 The company faces being barred from bidding on Canadian federal procurement contracts for 10 years, if found guilty.

+“We will not comment on this matter,” SNC-Lavalin spokesman Nicolas Ryan said on Thursday when asked if the company had warned Trudeau of possible job losses in case of a guilty verdict.

 Critics accuse Trudeau of double standards and breaking the promises he made to do politics differently.
 Trudeau, 47, came to power in November 2015 promising more accountability and a greater number of women in the Cabinet.
 He now finds himself accused of trying to help arrange an old-style backroom deal with a major company as his officials leaned on a high-profile woman Cabinet minister.
 The departure of Philpott, another well-regarded minister and a close friend of Wilson-Raybould, has dented Trudeau’s credibility.